ericallam/docrails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-The purpose of this setup would be that the application uses the class that
-corresponds to the environment via `AUTH_SERVICE`.
-In development mode
-`MockedAuthService` gets autoloaded when the initializer runs.
-Let’s suppose
-we do some requests, change its implementation, and hit the application again.
+The purpose of this setup would be that the application uses the class that corresponds to the environment via `AUTH_SERVICE`.
+In development mode `MockedAuthService` gets autoloaded when the initializer runs.
+Let’s suppose we do some requests, change its implementation, and hit the application again.
-To our surprise the changes are not reflected.
-Why?
+To our surprise the changes are not reflected. なぜ？

-As [we saw earlier](#constant-reloading), Rails removes autoloaded constants,
-but `AUTH_SERVICE` stores the original class object.
-Stale, non-reachable
-using the original constant, but perfectly functional.
+As [we saw earlier](#constant-reloading), Rails removes autoloaded constants, but `AUTH_SERVICE` stores the original class object.
+Stale, non-reachable using the original constant, but perfectly functional.

 The following code summarizes the situation: